California State Polytechnic University, Humboldt: History

-Humboldt State Normal School was established as a teacher's college on June 16, 1913, by then-California Governor, Hiram Johnson.
-It was named after the famous German scientist Alexander von Humboldt.
+Humboldt State Normal School was established as a teacher's college on June 16, 1913, by California governor Hiram Johnson.
+It was one of about 180 institutions founded by state governments to train teachers for the rapidly growing public schools.
 The cities of Arcata and Eureka (and to a lesser extent Fortuna) competed with one another to host the new campus.
-Arcata eventually won the university when William Preston, and the Union Water company, donated 55-acres.
-It opened on April 6, 1914, in the former Arcata Grammar School building with 78 students and 5 faculty.
-On May 26, 1915, the first commencement of the first graduating class occurred, a class of 15 women.
-The first graduate awarded their degree in 1915 was local historian Susie Baker Fountain, who went on to catalog much of Humboldt County history from 1850 to 1966.
-Baker was a columnist for the Blue Lake Advocate and her extraordinary, lifelong collection of newspaper clippings and images are available for viewing in HSU Special Collections.
+Arcata was selected after William Preston and the Union Water Company donated 55 acre to serve as the site of the new school's campus.
+It opened on April 6, 1914, before construction at the location was complete, in the former Arcata Grammar School building, with 78 students enrolled and 5 faculty members teaching.
+The first class, comprising 15 women, graduated on May 26, 1915.

 The school was put under the jurisdiction of the California Department of Education, renamed Humboldt State Teacher's College and Junior College, and moved to its current location in 1921.
 In 1924, during the presidency of Ralph Waldo Swetman, the Associated Students and the Alumni Association were organized and The Foghorn, the first student newspaper, was published.
 Bachelor's degrees began being offered in 1927.
-The school was renamed Humboldt State College in 1935 and the next year the Lumberjack was adopted as its mascot.
+The school was renamed Humboldt State College in 1935, and the following year an official mascot was adopted: the Lumberjack.
 In 1937, the students opened a cooperative bookstore and soda fountain, which would exist for the next 40 years as the center of student life.

 During World War II, Arcata's city defense council suggested camouflaging Founder's Hall, which is visible from the Pacific Ocean, so it would not be a target for Japanese submarines.
 The council made its request in 1942, but Founder's Hall was not painted until the spring of 1944.
 The building remained camouflage green until 1948.
-During WWII, President Arthur Gist corresponded back and forth with the hundreds of students who left Humboldt State College to serve in the war.
-Available for viewing in the Arthur Gist Letters at HSU Special Collections, there are over 1,000 letters from 365 servicemen and women writing to Gist for the duration of the war.
+Over the course of the war, President Arthur Gist corresponded with hundreds of the students who had left Humboldt State to serve in the war.
+The "Arthur Gist Letters," an archive of more than 1,000 individual letters from 365 servicemen and women who wrote to Gist while serving in the military, were donated to the school after his death and are available for viewing at Cal Poly Humboldt Library's Special Collections & Archives.